Breadalbane (ship): Shipwreck

 The wreck of Breadalbane was first discovered in August 1980, by a team led by Joseph B. MacInnis.
 Two previous attempts in 1978 and 1979 failed to find any trace of the ship.
 Using side-scan sonar towed by CCGS John A. Macdonald, the ship was found in 100 m of water 1+1/2 km south of Beechey Island.
 She was lying intact on the seafloor with two of her three masts still standing and her bow pointing east.

 In September 1981, MacInnis, working on CCGS Pierre Radisson, led a team that used a remotely operated vehicle to collect more than 1,000 images.
 It was revealed a debris field with the fallen mast, the ship's copper-sheathed lower hull, and a flat-roofed deckhouse.
 A small cabinet on the aft end of the deckhouse held a compass and signal light.
 Below the cabinet was the wooden steering wheel.
 The ship was wrapped in soft, pink coral.

-In 1983, another four manned- and six remotely operated vehicle dives were made, during which the ship's wheel was recovered and turned over to Parks Canada for preservation and display.
+In 1983, another four crewed- and six remotely operated vehicle dives were made, during which the ship's wheel was recovered and turned over to Parks Canada for preservation and display.